 The results are also similar for current retirees and boomers with regard to replacement rates.
 About 30 percent of all retirees are expected to be better off because their replacement rates will increase by more than 5 percent between ages 67 and 80.
 However, replacement rates will increase to above 75 percent for only 5 percent of retirees and to above 50 percent for only 3 percent of retirees.
 About 57-59 percent of retirees are expected to be worse off because their replacement rates will decrease by more than 5 percent between ages 67 and 80.
-Replacement rates will decrease to below 75 percent for about 16-17 percent of retirees and to below 50 percent for percent for about 9-10 percent of retirees.
+Replacement rates will decrease to below 75 percent for about 16-17 percent of retirees and to below 50 percent for about 9-10 percent of retirees.

 Focusing on retirees who are better or worse off with regard to income, the analysis considers their characteristics and median change in income between ages 67 and 80.
 Table 13 looks at those whose incomes increased by more than 5 percent during this period.
 Compared with their overall sample, current retirees who are better off are significantly more likely to be male (42 versus 38 percent) and not working at age 67 (65 versus 53 percent).
 In all other ways documented, those who are better off are very similar to the overall sample.
 The median increase in income for current retirees who are better off is \$14,000; however, there is a lot of variation by subgroup.
 For example, the median increase in income is only \$8,000 for non-Hispanic blacks compared with \$15,000 for non-Hispanic whites.
 Also, the median increase in income is \$9,000 for high-school dropouts compared with \$23,000 for college graduates.
-Finally, those in the lowest income quintile have a median increase in income of \$47,000.
-In contrast, those who tend to be economically advantaged, such as non-Hispanic whites, college graduates, and high-income holders, are projected to have the largest increases in income.
+Finally, those in the lowest income quintile have a median increase in income of only \$6,000.
+In contrast, those in the highest income quintile have a median increase in income of \$47,000.
+In general, those who tend to be economically advantaged, such as non-Hispanic whites, college graduates, and high-income holders, are projected to have the largest increases in income.